 Officers ticket vehicles that park in excess of their allotted time or in stalls for which they are not permitted.
 Tickets typically run between $20 and $30 and, "are meant more to maintain order than to pull in revenue for the school," says Mr. Goodman.
 BYU uses a ticketing system called CiteWrite, which was developed by Cambio Labs, a nearby website and mobile app development firm.
 CiteWrite ties into the AutoVu database, pulling data like the name of the vehicle owner to speedily auto-fill ticket fields.
 The software can run with the AutoVu Patroller software in the patrol vehicles, as well as on BlackBerry and Android phones, allowing officers to quickly and easily issue tickets even if they are without a patrol vehicle.
 This is particularly helpful for BYU's police officers, who do not currently use AutoVu-enabled cruisers.
 Citations can then be printed with any Bluetooth-enabled printer.
 "The citations also automatically show up in the vehicle owner's account online, and can be reviewed and paid as quickly as same-day, instead of requiring a visit to the parking office.
 The students really like this - they can get it taken care of and off their plate immediately instead of having to wait," says Mr. Goodman.

-Since incorporating AutoVu, BYU's permitting system has been greatly simplified.
+Since incorporating AutoVu, BYU's parking management system has been greatly simplified permitting issues.
 Instead of requiring students and faculty to physically show up at the parking office and apply for a sticker each semester, permitting can now be applied for online.
 Stickers are no longer required, as permitted vehicles are simply entered into AutoVu's exemption database.
-In addition to streamlining the system, BYU no longer has to deal with replacement sticker requests.
+In addition to streamlining system, BYU no longer has to deal with replacement sticker requests.
 Moreover, the AutoVu system is tied into BYU's proprietary persons database, which keeps track of the status of all students and faculty at the university.
 Because of this, re-applying for permits each semester is no longer necessary.
 Once granted, the permit remains valid until a person's status changes.
 For example, a student who graduates will automatically have their Y permit revoked.
-However, a graduate student who becomes a member of the faculty will automatically have their permit status changed from G to A. In this way, the permitting system can be largely automated, reducing administration needs and greatly enhancing the experience for students and faculty.
+However, a graduate student who becomes a member of the faculty will automatically have their permit status changed from G to A. In this way, the parking management system has largely automated permitting thereby reducing administration needs and greatly enhancing the experience for students and faculty.

-Additionally, AutoVu's Shared Permit function (which, among the solutions BYU evaluated, was unique to Genetec) has provided an additional advantage.
+Additionally, AutoVu's Shared Permit function (which, among the solutions BYU evaluated, was unique to Genetec) has provided an additional advantage to the parking management system.
 For individuals who frequently drive more than one vehicle, permits can now be tied to several vehicles, and the AutoVu system ensures that only one of those vehicles is parked on the campus at any given time.
 This also allows for temporary additions to permit accounts, for example in the case of a rental car.

 "Transitioning to a powerful LPR platform requires a shift in thinking and implementation, but the advantages greatly outweigh the challenges," said Mr. Goodman.
 It has increased the speed with which the officers can conduct patrols, which is imperative for a campus with so many lots to cover.
 "A colleague recently said to me, 'Your system really works!
 I've never seen the enforcement vehicle all the way up here before!'
 We have been able to expand our coverage to include areas that we previously might have only been able to check every few months.
 We're also much better organized in our enforcement now," says Mr. Goodman.